mhansen/jekyll-blog/_posts/2011-12-10-stolen-vehicles-pt1.markdown

     1079Y,Silver,Trailer,ABEL K8SSA,2001,Trailer,2011-07-14,Waitemata
     ...

 So I decided to have a crack at visualising the data.
-Below is the first interactive graphic I've published - the most popular makes of stolen vehicles.
+Above is the first interactive graphic I've published - the most popular makes of stolen vehicles.

+### Visualisation Tech

 This visualisation was a great excuse to play around with some new tech.
 Rendering is done with SVG, controlled by the excellent [d3 visualisation